 - ½ cup desiccated coconut approx 45 gram

-- ½ tsp salt normal salt also goes well
+- ½ teaspoon salt normal salt also goes well

 For rolling bliss balls

-- 2 tbsp desiccated coconut optional but recommended
+- 2 tablespoon desiccated coconut optional but recommended

 - Clean, wash the Medjool dates, and remove the seed.
 If dates are dry then soak in hot water for 5 minutes.
 Drain the water and use.